How to choose the right child car seat for your baby and child

 3. The diagonal strap should rest over the shoulder, not the neck.

-• If the seat has a harness, ensure the harness is secure, you should only be able to fit one or two fingers between the child's chest and the harness
+• if the seat has a harness, make sure the harness is secure – you should only be able to fit one or two fingers between the child's chest and the harness

 Car seat buyers' guide

-Follow our checklist before parting with your cash:
+Follow our checklist before buying your car seat:

 • Will the seat be used to carry your baby from the car or will you be leaving the seat in the car?